eremenai/search-service/README.md

   - Postgres trigram similarity search is used to find matching clients and rank them in a sensible order.

 - **Document search (semantic)**

+  For document search, each chunk of text is converted into an embedding vector that captures its semantic meaning rather than just exact words.
+At query time, the search phrase is embedded in the same vector space, and Postgres uses cosine distance on these vectors to find chunks whose meaning is closest to the query, even if they use different wording (e.g. “proof of address” vs “recent utility bill”).
+Because chunks are small and focused, their embeddings stay aligned with a single topic, which makes nearest-neighbour search over embeddings a good approximation of “find the most relevant passages” inside long documents.

   - Semantic search:
     - Embeds the user’s query into a vector.
     - Uses `pgvector`’s distance operator (cosine distance) to find the nearest chunk embeddings in Postgres.